-Learning Outcomes The learner will: Assessment Criteria The learner can: Know the structure and working patterns 1.1.
+Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
+Know the structure and working patterns 1.1.
 Describe types of organisations operating in the catering sector. of the catering sector.
 1.2.
 Describe key job roles in the catering sector.
 1.3.
 Describe the working patterns in the catering sector.
-2. Know about different types of career 2.1 Describe different types of career opportunities in the catering sector. opportunities available in the catering sector.
-2.2.
-Identify different types of organisations that offer career opportunities in the catering sector.
-2.3.
-Identify current skills and how they relate to skills needed to work in the catering sector.
+2. Know about different types of career 2.1 Describe different types of career opportunities in the catering sector.
+2.2 Identify different types of organisations that offer career opportunities in the catering sector.
+2.3 Identify current skills and how they relate to skills needed to work in the catering sector.

 3. Be able to develop and 3.1 Choose an appropriate skill to develop. demonstrate an appropriate skill in the catering 3.2 Make necessary preparations to develop the skill. sector.
 3.3 Demonstrate the chosen skill appropriately.
 3.4 Identify when to use the chosen skill in future situations.